Addressing phase-curvature in Fourier ptychography: Conclusion

 \section{Conclusion}

-We have shown that our proposed method achieves improved phase estimation in FPM, by including illumination phase curvature and Fresnel diffraction effects into FPM forward model.
+We have shown that FPM reconstruction initialization with the expected phase-curvature model and post-reconstruction removal provides aberration free quantitative phase images.
+Our method can accommodate the more general, and pertinent case of non-telecentric optical designs together within illumination phase-curvature into FPM forward model.
 Surprisingly, this rather simple but important modelling step has not been reported to date.
-The initialization method proposed here is simple and computationally efficient, requiring only two multiplications prior to and following reconstruction (similar to quadratic phase correction strategies used in digital holography~\cite{Cuche1999Simultaneous,Thurman2008Phase}).
-Not only does the correction remove the phase curvature artefacts, but also improves algorithmic convergence, since reconstruction of the phase curvature itself is no longer required.
-The reduced computational burden is especially important when using highly aberrated optics~\cite{Aidukas2019Low, Zheng2013Characterization}, where the need to recover both the aberrations and phase-curvature is likely to result in reconstruction failure.
-Moreover, if image formation can be assumed spatially-invariant, segmentation-free reconstruction can be performed without visible phase curvature, which is crucial for quantitative phase imaging.
+The initialization method proposed here is simple and computationally efficient, requiring only two multiplications prior to and following reconstruction.
+Not only does the correction remove the phase-curvature artefacts, but it also improves algorithmic convergence, since reconstruction of the phase-curvature itself is no longer required.
+The reduced computational burden is especially important when using highly aberrated, low-cost optics~\cite{Aidukas2019Low}, where the need to recover both the aberrations and phase-curvature is likely to result in reconstruction failure.
+Moreover, if image-formation can be assumed spatially-invariant, segmentation-free reconstruction can be performed without visible phase-curvature, which is important for quantitative phase imaging.
 In summary, the proposed method improves algorithmic convergence and bypasses time-consuming stitching as well as phase synchronization of adjacent sample regions in segmentation-based FPM.